Secure Wireless Communication via Polarforming: Conclusion

 \section{Conclusion}

 This letter proposed a new secure wireless communication system, where the BS can dynamically adjust antenna polarization via polarforming to suppress the leakage of confidential information to the eavesdropper.
 We investigated the joint optimization of transmit beamforming and polarforming to fully exploit the spatial and polarization DoFs, respectively.
 It was shown by simulations that the proposed system can effectively utilize antenna polarization optimization to enhance security performance compared to conventional FPA systems.
+Future work can be extended to investigate the robust design of polarforming for secure communication systems in the presence of multiple eavesdroppers and imperfect CSI of eavesdropping channels.